The four dimensional Yang--Mills partition function in the vicinity of the vacuum

-These estimates can be re-written as Gaussian-like expressions for the Laplacian hence can be formally Feynman integrated using $\zeta$-function and heat kernel techniques providing a two-sided estimate for the partition function.
+These estimates can be re-written as Gau\ss ian-like expressions for the Laplacian hence can be formally Feynman integrated using $\zeta$-function and heat kernel techniques providing a two-sided estimate for the partition function.
 After adjusting the physical and technical parameters involved in this procedure, this ``scissor'' about the partition function closes up giving rise to an expression for it.